by Micah Toll

 Ever since I began riding electric bikes from Ride1Up back in 2018, I’ve found that the company does two things very well.
 First, it makes classic-looking e-bikes that perform even better than they look.
-And secondly, it does so for a price that leaves me scratching my head wondering how they can sell it for that little.
-The Ride1Up 700 Series is a perfect example on both counts.

 Right out of the box, this urban-assault commuter e-bike has everything a rider needs for a potent city e-bike.